shafygunawan/broshop/README.md

 ## Usage

-You can easily access the website through the following link: [https://shafygunawan.github.io/broshop](https://shafygunawan.github.io/broshop)
+You can easily access the website through the following link: <a href="https://shafygunawan.github.io/broshop" target="_blank">https://shafygunawan.github.io/broshop</a>

 ## License